- Paper planes must be made on the day with provided paper (A4, under 100GSM).

 Advanced Pilots: Years 7 – 12

-The REGIONAL HIGH FLYERS COMPETITION is designed for students who live in remote areas or outside of NSW altogether.
-This year we’re even allowing international competitors to enter, how awesome is that?
+The REGIONAL HIGH FLYERS PAPER PLANE CHALLENGE is designed for students who live in remote areas or outside of NSW altogether.
 To compete in this category schools must run their own competition abiding by the rules above.
 Each school should submit their highest distance and time in the air result through the ‘Regional High Flyers’ entry page on this website.

 For us to validate throws to be in line with the competition rules all throws must be recorded on video, a requirement on the entry page.
 Additionally throws must be conducted indoors or in a shielded ‘no wind environment’.
 This may be difficult in some schools, we will take ‘wind assistance’ into consideration if we believe a throw was over aided by conditions when judging the winner.
-Please check the ‘NEWS’ section of this site closer to August for more information on the prize we’ll be offering!
+Please check the ‘NEWS’ section of this site closer to August for the latest information!

 QUALIFYING DISTANCES & TIMES

-To qualify for the 2017 NSW ALL SCHOOLS PAPER PLANE CHALLENGE you’ll need to throw over a specific time or distance.
+To qualify for the 2018 STANSW YOUNG SCIENTIST PAPER PLANE STATE CHAMPIONSHIP you’ll need to throw over a specific time or distance.
 Please refer to the below distances to make sure you qualify before entering.